 ~ St Francis of Assisi ~

-Self-inquiry, The practice can be quite simple.
+Self-inquiry, This practice is direct, and it can be quite simple.
 You begin by asking, “Who am I?” or “What am I?” or “What is here right now?”
 You can also use any other question that directs your attention to your sense of “me” or to your direct experience of your existence and/or experience in this moment.
 If your attention is flowing to an outer sensation or experience, then you can ask, “To whom is this sensation or experience happening?”
 The obvious answer is that it is happening to “me.”
 And so then you ask again, “Who or what is this me?”
 Repeating these questions as each new experience or sense of me arises takes the experience more and more deeply into the inner aspects of your being.

 There is an advanced and very direct self observation technique, it is the constant attention to the inner awareness of “I” or “I am” recommended by Ramana Maharshi as the most efficient and direct way of discovering the unreality of the “I”-thought.
 Ramana taught that the “I”-thought will disappear and only “I-I” or self-awareness remains.
 This is a very profound technique and with constant practice can activate, “self realization” or an “awakening“ into the heart of truth and absolute freedom.